Jarren Duran Player Props: Red Sox vs. Blue Jays

 Blue Jays Pitching Rankings

+- The Blue Jays pitching staff ranks third in the league with a collective 9.8 strikeouts per nine innings.

-- The Blue Jays have a 3.90 team ERA that ranks 11th across all league pitching staffs.
+- The Blue Jays' 3.99 team ERA ranks 12th among all league pitching staffs.

-- Blue Jays pitchers combine to rank 20th in baseball in home runs surrendered (35 total, 1.3 per game).
+- Blue Jays pitchers combine to rank 21st in baseball in home runs given up (38 total, 1.3 per game).

-- The Blue Jays are sending Berrios (2-3) to the mound for his sixth start of the season.
-He is 2-3 with a 4.71 ERA and 30 strikeouts in 28 2/3 innings pitched.
+- The Blue Jays will send Kikuchi (4-0) to make his sixth start of the season.
+He is 4-0 with a 3.00 ERA and 28 strikeouts in 27 2/3 innings pitched.

-- In his last time out on Tuesday, the right-hander threw seven scoreless innings against the Chicago White Sox while surrendering four hits.
+- The left-hander last pitched on Wednesday against the Chicago White Sox, when he threw 5 2/3 scoreless innings while giving up four hits.

+- In five games this season, the 31-year-old has amassed a 3.00 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .240 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.